webia1/Frontend-Ecosystem/Data-Science/Big-Data/Hadoop/ReadMe.md

 4. **Falcon**: A data management and processing tool for Hadoop.
 5. **Hama**: A distributed computing framework for big data.
 6. **Kite**: A set of libraries for building data applications on Hadoop.

+## Differences Between HDFS and Other Storages:

+### HDFS (Hadoop Distributed File System):

+1. **Distributed Storage**:

+    - **Data Distribution**: Automatically distributes data across multiple machines (nodes) for fault tolerance and scalability.
+    - **Replication**: Data is replicated across multiple nodes to ensure reliability and availability.
+2. **Designed for Big Data**:

+    - **Handling Large Files**: Optimized for storing and processing very large files and datasets.
+    - **Batch Processing**: Primarily designed for batch processing rather than real-time processing.
+3. **Fault Tolerance**:

+    - **Automatic Recovery**: If a node fails, HDFS can automatically recover data from replicated copies on other nodes.
+4. **Write-Once-Read-Many**:

+    - **Data Integrity**: Designed with a write-once-read-many pattern, meaning files are typically written once and read multiple times, ensuring data integrity.

+### Other Storage Systems:

+1. **Relational Databases (e.g., PostgreSQL, MySQL)**:

+    - **Structured Data**: Optimized for storing structured data with defined schemas.
+    - **ACID Compliance**: Ensures transactional integrity with ACID (Atomicity, Consistency, Isolation, Durability) properties.
+    - **Real-Time Processing**: Designed for real-time data processing and quick query responses.
+2. **NoSQL Databases (e.g., MongoDB, Cassandra)**:

+    - **Flexibility**: Supports semi-structured and unstructured data.
+    - **Scalability**: Scales horizontally by adding more nodes, similar to HDFS.
+    - **Real-Time Queries**: Designed for real-time queries and quick data retrieval.
+3. **Object Storage (e.g., Amazon S3, Google Cloud Storage)**:

+    - **Scalability**: Highly scalable storage solution for both small and large data.
+    - **Data Accessibility**: Provides easy access to data over the web using REST APIs.
+    - **Cost-Effective**: Typically more cost-effective for storing large amounts of data compared to HDFS.
+4. **Distributed File Systems (e.g., Ceph, GlusterFS)**:

+    - **Flexibility**: Can store a wide range of data types, from small files to large datasets.
+    - **Fault Tolerance**: Similar to HDFS, they offer fault tolerance and data replication.
+    - **Use Cases**: Often used in environments requiring both large-scale data storage and real-time data access.

+### Summary:

+- **HDFS**: Best for distributed, fault-tolerant storage of large datasets with a focus on batch processing.
+- **Relational Databases**: Ideal for structured data, transactional integrity, and real-time processing.
+- **NoSQL Databases**: Flexible, scalable solutions for semi-structured and unstructured data with real-time queries.
+- **Object Storage**: Scalable, cost-effective storage for diverse data types accessible via web APIs.
+- **Distributed File Systems**: Versatile storage systems combining scalability, fault tolerance, and support for a wide range of data types.